-Note: the graphics provided in the manual are for illustration only.
-Your components may or may not look the same as the ones shown in this manual.
+Note: Graphics and drawings shown in this manual are for illustration only.
+Your components may or may not look the same as the graphics shown in the manual.

 2. Press the second load lever labeled 'Close 1st' to release the load plate that covers the CPU socket from its locking position.